-If you are planning to visit Hawaii, then make sure that you pay a visit to the remarkable Pacific Aviation Museum.
-We offer you best tours to Pacific Aviation Museum.
+If you are planning to visit Hawaii, then make sure that you pay a visit to the remarkable Pearl Harbor Aviation Museum.
+We offer you best tours to Pearl Harbor Aviation Museum.
 Present on historic Ford Island, Pearl Harbor is an active military base which you can visit with the help of shuttle bus from the Pearl Harbor Visitor Center.
 Shuttles depart every 15 minutes from the Pearl Harbor Visitor Center from 8:00 am to 4:00 pm daily.
 However, if you get in touch with us, we will make sure that all your travel arrangements are made so that you can have the best time.
 We will arrange you a comfortable air-conditioned transport that will take you to and from the airport.

-Pacific Aviation Museum was first opened to the public in December 2006 and since then it has seen a big rise in the number of annual visitors.
+Pearl Harbor Aviation Museum was first opened to the public in December 2006 and since then it has seen a big rise in the number of annual visitors.
 Its collection has grown with the same pace and since then a number of aircraft and exhibits have been added, particularly the two WWII hangars.

 If you are coming to visit the Museum, you will need to board a shuttle at Ford Island which was once a former Naval Air Station and National Historic Landmark located in the middle of Pearl Harbor.
 When you are at the island, you can still see the 158-foot control tower, to the World War II-era hangars having the aircraft collection of the museum, signs of the attack that was launched by the Japanese Forces.